-In this subsection we discuss several alternative screening methods that can be adopted with the forward screening algorithm.
-Many of them have simple forms due to the orthogonality of factorial design matrix.
+In this subsection, we discuss several alternative selection methods that can be adopted with the forward selection algorithm.
+Many of them have simple forms due to the orthogonality of the factorial design matrix.

 \begin{itemize} \item Lasso: Lasso solves the following problem:

 Due to the orthogonality of the design, Lasso leads to a direct soft-thresholding solution:

 Hence, we have